Heisenberg3009/Awwwards/README.md

 2. Let us start from the `src` folder which is the most important folder.
 3. We notice that we have a lot of stuff we do not need right now such ass App.css, index.css and a lot of boilerplate code in App.jsx.

     **<u>What is boilerplate code you ask?</u>**
     1. "Boilerplate" refers to sections of code that are repeated in multiple places with little or no variation.
     2. It often involves standardized or template-like code that is necessary to set up a particular framework, language, or project, but doesn’t directly contribute to the unique functionality of the application.
     3. In simpler terms, boilerplate is the default setup or reusable code that developers include to get things up and running.
+ 4. Let's remove the boilerplate by deleting the code written inside and running `rafce`, which stands for react arrow function export component (If it didn't work for us, we will need to install any kind of react snippets package).
+ 5.